The Most Famous Places First

 Transport your group to Batavia.
 Nature displays include a wildlife room, then follow the trails to Devil’s Cave – the only cave in our area!

-Look for the Center in Glen Ellyn.
-This native wildlife rehab center also aims to educate visitors about living in harmony with our local wildlife.
+In Glen Ellyn.
+This wildlife rehab center aims to educate visitors about living with local wildlife.

 Be a Good Role Model for Your Younger Siblings